 One reason many struggle to act righteous is because they are trying to do what they don’t believe they are.
 It is vital for us to determine how we think in order to have a lasting change in our actions.
-According to Romans 12:2 we are transformed not by trying harder to change but by renewing our mind.
-If we want our character, lifestyle or heart to be transformed, we must think differently than we now think.
+According to Romans 12:2, we are transformed not by trying harder to change but by renewing our mind.
+If we want our character, lifestyle or heart to be transformed, we must think differently.

 We live in a world where we are bombarded with information.
 TV, computers, radio, phones, internet, books….. all of this influences our thoughts.
 Wouldn't it be nice if we had a spam filter on our brain and we could take in the information that positively influences us and kick out the information that goes against God’s word.
-I’m not talking about tuning out the pain and hurts of this world or living in a make believe world where we only hear about the good things, I’m talking about a filter that would allow us to see it all from God’s perspective.
+I’m not talking about tuning out the pain or living in a make believe world; I’m talking about a filter that would allow us to see it all from God’s perspective.

 We are told in Philippians 4:8, “Fix your thoughts on what is true, honorable, right, pure, lovely, and admirable.
 Think about things that are excellent and worthy of praise.”
 If we want to change the way we think we must keep our eyes focused on Jesus.